lerra/lezg.in/content/posts/adding-an-api-to-my-grind-and-brew-coffee-machine-to-make-it-smart/index.en.md

 Since I got the coffee machine a part of the home automation setup, I now start grind & brewing when a motion sensor is triggered outside of the bedroom.
 This is also switching the wakeup music to the morning news channel.</p>
 ### Work from home coffee breaks {#wfh-breaks-id}
 This is a fun feature I tested but do not really use but worth sharing.
 By using the home assistant [precense feature](https://www.home-assistant.io/getting-started/presence-detection/) we can have used a state if a device or a person is home or on.
 This could be an app on your phone reporting GPS coordinates, your work laptop connected to your network.
 As I am using the ESP32 that controls the coffee machine, I can also use esphome report signal measurement for [specific bluetooth device](https://esphome.io/components/sensor/ble_rssi.html) (smartwatch, phone etc.) and decide how close it is to the coffee machine.
-During a test I started the coffee machine during a timeslot and when precense of multiple devices but it's not that useful as the WFH setup during the pandemic is in the kitchen close by the coffee machine.
+During a test I started the coffee machine during a timeslot and when presence of multiple devices but it's not that useful as the WFH setup during the pandemic is in the kitchen close by the coffee machine.

 ### Start by voice {#start-by-voice-id}
 <p>